Shipping African Trophies

 African Hunting Trophy Export Documentation

 It is important to know that there are no allowances or exceptions made with the importation of animal products - it is very strictly implemented and controlled.
-All all export documentation and permits are completed absolutely accurately.
-If there are any discrepancies at all, even minor errors as transposing the date numerals) the receiving country will refuse entry of the trophy consignment, either ordering it to be re-exported to the country of origin or ordering it's destruction.
+All export documentation and permits must be completed absolutely accurately.
+If there are any discrepancies at all, even minor errors such as transposing the date numerals, the receiving country will refuse entry of the trophy consignment, either ordering it to be re-exported to the country of origin or ordering it's destruction.

 Raw Trophy Imports Of Concern